 While the coronavirus is spreading rapidly throughout the United States, the FDA recently passed an emergency use authorization for the coronavirus vaccine.
-The FDA has been working with Pfizer, BioTech, and Moderna to release emergency-use vaccines to the public in hopes that they can help rid this virus and end this pandemic.
+The FDA worked with Pfizer, BioTech, and Moderna and released emergency-use vaccines to the public in hopes that they can help rid this virus and end this pandemic.
+People who are sixteen and older can now get the coronavirus vaccine at any pharmacy or their doctor’s office.
 However, scammers know this and will use this as an excuse to scam their victims out of money.
 Therefore, it is always a good idea to know how to recognize and avoid COVID vaccine scams.

 Phishing Email, Text Message, and Social Media Messenger Scams

-- Pretending to be the CDC and WHO.
 Scammers pretend to be the CDC and WHO, sending phishing emails, text messages, and social media messages to their victims about the vaccine.
-They claim that it’s been released and that victims can now put their information on a waiting list to purchase the vaccine.
+They claim that you can now make an appointment at your doctor’s office for a fee.
 They send a phishing link to their fake websites, which have a form for victims to fill out.
 The victims fill the form out, which could then steal their personal information and financial information.

 Fake Websites Selling Fake Cures

-Scammers change their Caller ID and pretend to be your doctor, the CDC, the WHO, or another health agency offering the coronavirus vaccine at a price.
+Scammers change their Caller ID and pretend to be your doctor, the CDC, the WHO, a pharmacy, or another health agency offering the coronavirus vaccine at a too-good-to-be-true price.
+They also offer to sell you an appointment to receive the COVID-19 vaccination.
 Sometimes, they will even put a time limit on how much time you have to make a decision on if you want the vaccine or not and will rush you to say yes.
 Then once you give them your personal and financial information, they hang up on you then steal your money and information.